Jury convicts two aides of New York City mayoral hopeful

 Pan's lawyer said his client agreed to recruit more than a dozen so-called straw donors only at the persistent urging of a wealthy Texan businessman whom he considered a friend and possibly a future business associate.

-Pan learned later the man was an undercover FBI agent investigating Liu's campaign.
+Pan learned later that the man was an undercover FBI agent investigating Liu's campaign.

-(Additional reporting by Ellen Wulfhorst; Editing by Daniel Trotta, Leslie Adler and Tim Dobbyn)
+(Additional reporting by Ellen Wulfhorst and Edith Honan; Editing by Daniel Trotta, Leslie Adler, Tim Dobbyn and Paul Simao)